OUR MISSION

 Seth has served as Director and PI since 2007 after first joining the JBHP as Field Director in 2004 and 2005 with his wife Carol.
 For his day job, he oversees the Minnesota Zoo's wildlife conservation projects, ranging from black rhino research in Namibia to wood turtle tracking in Minnesota.
 He is also an Adjunct Assistant Professor at the University of Minnesota and at NC State.
 Seth completed his PhD at the University of Minnesota researching polar bears, and earned an MSc in Wildlife Ecology from the University of Georgia and BS degrees in Biology and Environmental Science from the College of William & Mary.
 He enjoys hanging out with Carol and their three young sons Jonah, Leo and Cole, walking his dog, traipsing through the woods, and traveling to far flung places.

-Alex has served as a Field Director since 2016.
-She is currently a Masters student at the University of Maryland Center for Environmental Science.
-Her research involves an assessment of the diet and foraging strategies of the nesting hawksbills on Jumby Bay using chemical tracers.
+Alex served as a Field Director for several seasons starting in 2016.
+She went on to complete a Masters thesis project at the University of Maryland Center for Environmental Science.
+Her research involved an assessment of the diet and foraging strategies of the nesting hawksbills on Jumby Bay using chemical tracers.
+She is currently a NOAA coral reef restoration management fellow in Saint Croix, but is still closely involved in Antigua.

 Carol served as a JBHP Field Director in 2004 and 2005 with her husband Seth Stapleton.
 She continues to serve the project by supporting communications initiatives.
 In her day job, Carol works to accelerate the shift to clean energy while protecting wildlife on the environmental team at Apex Clean Energy.
 Previously, she was an environmental consultant in Hitachi Consulting’s Sustainability Practice, having earned an MEM in Environmental Economics from Duke University and BSFR in Wildlife from the University of Georgia.
 She loves laughing with Seth and their three sons Jonah, Leo and Cole.